 Ransomware: Computer Hostage Scam

-(with video below) This one is the scariest scam of 2015.
-It's happening now.
-Imagine this: while you’re using your computer, tablet or mobile, the screen freezes and a full-page notification reads: “Your personal files are encrypted.
-To obtain the private key for this computer, which will automatically decript files, you need to pay $300US/300 EURO, similar in another currency.”
+The ransomware scams are some of the scariest ones happening online.
+Imagine this: while you’re using your computer, tablet, or mobile, the screen freezes and a full-page notification reads: “Your personal files are encrypted.
+To obtain the private key for this computer, which will automatically decrypt files, you need to pay $300US/300 EURO, similar in another currency.”

 Watch the video below to see in action the scary Ransomware Computer Hostage scam exposed or read on.

-Cyber criminals ask from anywhere between $300 to $10,000 and they give you a countdown, otherwise they destroy your files.
+Cybercriminals ask from anywhere between $300 to $10,000 and they give you a countdown, otherwise, they destroy your files.
 The favorite method of payment for scammers is Bitcoin, which is not traceable.
-Just like the other reloadable cards such as MoneyPak, Vanilla Reload, Ukash, or GreenDot, Bitcon is pure cash online.
+Just like the other reloadable cards such as MoneyPak, Vanilla Reload, Ukash, or GreenDot, Bitcoin is pure cash online.

-What would you do if you don’t want your personal documents, bank accounts and passwords, or all your pictures stolen and distroyed?
+What would you do if you don’t want your personal documents, bank accounts, and passwords, or all your pictures stolen and destroyed?
 If it’s too late and you are already in this ransomware situation you can only try to wipe out our drive and reinstall the files and software that you might have.
 You will need to take your computer/tablet/Android phone to a specialist.

 However, if you want to protect yourself NOW, make sure you have a good, if not the best antivirus firewall software.
 It is wise to use and invest in the best virus and spyware protection.
 Nowadays they’re not that crazy expensive anymore.
-If it’s not too late, purchase your internet security software from legitimate and renowned providers such as Kaspersky Lab or AVG Technologies.
+If it’s not too late, purchase your internet security software from legitimate and renowned providers.

-If your computer is already running slow or making excessive pop-ups, you may already be infected with spyware, which you can remove with powerful computer virus protection software such as Kaspersky Total Security 2016 (for both personal use or corporate antivirus software).
+If your computer is already running slow or making excessive pop-ups, you may already be infected with spyware, which you can remove with powerful computer virus protection software.
 It’s worth the investment.